JefMcD/JefMcD/README.md

 - 👋 Hi, I’m @JefMcD
 - 👀 I’m interested in ...
 Web Development, AI, Music and  Graphic Art
 - 🌱 I’m currently learning ...
 How to Love the Bomb and Stop Worrying
 - 💞️ I’m looking to collaborate on ...
-Anything
+Cool Shit
 - 📫 How to reach me ... send me a message

 <!---